 Combination anti-retroviral therapy

-If you have early-stage Kaposi’s and have not had treatment for HIV, you are usually given drug treatment for HIV.
-This is called combination anti-retroviral therapy (ART).
-ART works by reducing the level of HIV in the body and improving your immunity.
-When treatment with ART starts, Kaposi’s often gets better or disappears.
+If you have early-stage Kaposi’s and have not had treatment for HIV, you usually start combination anti-retroviral therapy (CART).
+It reduces the level of HIV in the body and improves your immunity.
+When treatment starts, Kaposi’s often gets better or disappears.
 But this can take several months to happen.

-Classic Kaposi’s may not need to be treated straight away.
-This is because it is slow-growing and may not cause any problems.
-If classic Kaposi’s starts to grow or spread more quickly, radiotherapy and chemotherapy can be used.
+Classic or endemic Kaposi’s may not need to be treated straight away.
+This is because it grows slowly and may not cause any problems.
+Chemotherapy or local treatments may be used if classic Kaposi’s:

 Treating transplant-related Kaposi’s sarcoma